MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

         </tr><tr>
             <td>note</td>
             <td><a href="#T_Note">Note</a>[]</td>
-            <td>The note(s) that are associated to the ticket.
+            <td>A set of comments or information associated to the Ticket.
+This list can be empty.
 Notes may be added but may not be modified or deleted (for historical reasons).</td>
             <td>Notes</td>
         </tr><tr>
             <td>observedImpact*</td>